decidim/decidim/decidim-maintainers_toolbox/README.md

 ## Installation

 TODO: Replace `UPDATE_WITH_YOUR_GEM_NAME_PRIOR_TO_RELEASE_TO_RUBYGEMS_ORG` with your gem name right after releasing it to RubyGems.org.
 Please do not do it earlier due to security reasons.
-Alternatively, replace this section with instructions to install your gem from git if you don't plan to release to RubyGems.org.
+Alternatively, replace this section with instructions to install your gem from git if you do not plan to release to RubyGems.org.

 This gem is meant to be used outside of bundler/Gemfile so we do not need to bump the version every time we release a new one to each of the releases branch.